At a Glance:

 What is Chinese New Year?

 Because the Chinese calendar is Lunisolar, the celebration varies each year between January 21 and February 16 based on the moon cycles.
 The New Year is recognized on the first new moon, with each year commemorating an animal chosen according to the Chinese zodiac.
-The upcoming year honors those born during the Year of the Tiger, starting on February 1, 2022, and lasting until January 21, 2023.
-Those born in this year are said to be strong, brave, competitive, unpredictable, and confident.
+The upcoming year honors those born during the Year of the Year of the Wood Dragon, starting on February 10th, 2024, and lasting until January 28th, 2025.
+Those born in this year are said to be confident, intelligent, and enthusiastic.

 Chinese New Year and the Fashion Industry